 Features Which Make Google Ads Successful

-Using these known features in the design of your Google ad will substantially improve the click-through rate and ROI:
+Using these features in your Google ad are known to substantially improve the click-through rate and ROI:

 - Brand name

 - Typographical symbols (such as * + – % @ & $)

 Example Google Ad for a Personal Injury Lawyer